Welcome to today's edition of the Rush 24-7 podcast.

 It also puts the lives of many Americans and the security of our nation at risk.

-Thanks for your prompt attention to this matter, Bill Frist, majority leader U.S. Senate J. Denny Hastert, Speaker, U.S. House of Representatives.
+Thanks for your prompt attention to this matter, Bill Frist, Majority Leader, U.S. Senate, J. Denny Hastert, Speaker, U.S. House of Representatives.

-Although that's certainly an element of this that's pleasing.
+It's not just that this is Republicans fighting back, although that's certainly an element of this that's pleasing.

 It is that this is a serious matter.

-Another piece has been written today on the CIA disinformation campaign, this by Jed Babin, who writes in the American Spectator today the CIA's disinformation campaign against President Bush headlined in the Wilson Plame affair is more jujitsu than karate.
+This by Jed Babin, who writes in the American Spectator today, the CIA's disinformation campaign against President Bush, headlined in the Wilson-Plame affair, is more jiu-jitsu than karate.

 Instead of applying your own force to defeat your opponent, you turn his energy and momentum against him and bring him down.

-The CIA as much or more than the State Department didn't support President Bush's decision to invade Iraq and to discredit that decision it appears the CIA first chose an unspeakably unqualified political activist for a sham intelligence mission,
+And to discredit that decision, it appears the CIA first chose an unspeakably unqualified political activist for a sham intelligence mission, structured it so that the results would be utterly public.

-structured it so that the results would be utterly public and then when the activist resumed his publicity hound activity, this is all Joe Wilson, demanded and achieved a high profile criminal investigation into White House activities that resulted so far in the indictment of the Vice President's chief of staff.
+And then when the activist resumed his publicity hound activity, this is all Joe Wilson, demanded and achieved a high-profile criminal investigation into White House activities that resulted so far in the indictment of the Vice President's Chief of Staff.

 So it's yet another attempt by another member of the media to focus attention on just what the real story is in the Plame Wilson story.

-And it isn't scooter Libby and it isn't the administration it's what's going on at the CIA in an effort possibly to undermine the war in Iraq and the Bush administration.
+It's what's going on at the CIA in an effort possibly to undermine the war in Iraq and the Bush administration.

-Major General Paul Vallelli U.S. Air Force retired or U.S. Army I'm sorry retired is a Fox News senior military analyst, General Vallelli confirmed to Jed Babin and a number of others that nearly a year,
+Major General Paul Vallelli, U.S. Air Force retired, U.S. Army, I'm sorry, retired, is a Fox News senior military analyst.

-one year before Robert Novak's July 2003 column revealed Valerie Plame was a CIA employee, that former Clinton ambassador Joseph Wilson told General Major General Villelli and his wife that Wilson's wife worked for the CIA.
+General Vallelli confirmed to Jed Babbin and a number of others that nearly a year, one year before Robert Novak's July 2003 column revealed Valerie Plame was a CIA employee, that former Clinton Ambassador Joseph Wilson told Major General Vallelli and his wife that Wilson's wife worked for the CIA.

-This revelation was published last week on uh on WABC Radio's John Bachelor show it was repeated Monday night.
+This revelation was published last week on WABC Radio's John Bachelor show.

 It blew more holes into Joe Wilson's tattered credibility and raises important questions about the CIA's actions.

-but the CIA's demand for an investigation of Novak's outing of Valerie Plane may itself have been a criminal act because Villelli had already been told by Wilson himself a year before all this that Wilson and Wilson's reaction to this, by the way, is panicked.
+But it looks to me like the Wilson mission to Niger was not only a sham, but the CIA's demand for an investigation of Novak's outing of Valerie Plame may itself have been a criminal act because Vallely had already been told by Wilson himself a year before all this that Wilson, and Wilson's reaction to this, by the way, is panicked.

 He is trying to maintain the offense on this, but he is in a pure panic and meltdown mode over this.